dmnfarrell/snipgenie/README.md

 ## Use from Python

-You can run a workflow from within Python by importing the snpgenie package and invoking the `WorkFlow` class.
+You can run a workflow from within Python by importing the snipgenie package and invoking the `WorkFlow` class.
 You need to provide the options in a dictionary with the same keywords as the command line.
 Notice in this example we are loading files from two folders.

 ```python
 import sngenie